 To date, HBT has helped more than 40,000 people in different provinces of Afghanistan with basic living needs and food packages.
 With the US withdrawal from Afghanistan and the collapse of the democratic Afghan Government in August 2021, HBT’s humanitarian assistance projects substantially expanded.
 With irregularities in the economic situation in the country post-COVID-19 pandemic and after the Taliban took control of systems in the country, the living conditions of the people worsened.

 The number of vulnerable citizens falling below the poverty line and those on the brink of famine and poverty have quadrupled.
 HBT partnered with the Afghans Living in DC Area (ALDC) community, Afghan Academy, Human First, and other organizations across the United States and launched a fund that is helping thousands of households with their necessities.
+HBT is partnering with other organizations to reach as many people as possible.
 In addition, we have been delivering emergency packages and supporting communities in providing them with food and water.
-This need is unprecedented, and HBT is partnering with the organization to reach as many people as possible

 Where we started and where we are at

 HBT Establishes its Afghanistan Chapter: HBT began its chapter in Kabul, Afghanistan.
 With the leadership of our lead volunteer and other volunteers, HBT recruited children from different provinces of Afghanistan.
 Children underwent rigorous vetting, and HBT volunteers ensured children recruited were street-working children who would otherwise be forced into child labor and hardships.
 The vetting process entails visits to the children’s residence, speaking with their neighbors, and assessing their overall situation.
 Once children are recruited, HBT ensures they go to school while HBT, through its donors, takes care of the children’s families.